na-na-hi/renget/archive/chrprompt2.md

 >Sneasel: Uh... do I count as a cat?
 Booker told me I’m like part cat and part weasel, so guess I’ll answer.
 I don’t get hyper and bounce off the walls, but I do get excited sometimes, especially if I’m in a fun fight.
 Training and fighting help me release my energy, so I don’t get antsy too often.

 **Natives**, Do you have a family?
 How's your relationship with them?
 Would you introduce your friends to them?
+>Sneasel: Yeah, I do.
+Got parents, but no siblings.
+But...
+I dunno if I’ll ever see them again.
+Big dungeon shift took me away from my home, and I dunno how to get back...
+I miss them.
+My parents were pretty big on tough love, just like the rest of the tribe.
+But that’s cuz life on the Island was so harsh.
+I know they meant the best for me.
+I’d love to introduce Booker to everyone in the tribe, but first, we’ve gotta find the way back there...
+I don’t like talking about this.
+Next question.

 **Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?
 >Adrian: I don't want to be partners with anybody, but if I was forced to, Toge was alright during that one job we did together.